ShawnGabriel/shawngabriel.github.io/_pages/about.md

 My Story
 ======
 During my highschool years in Indonesia 🇮🇩, I always found excitement and joy in preparing for competitions.
 The best of months was when I achieved a silver medal for the National Science Olympiad 2022 held by The Ministry of Education, Research, Culture, and Technology, where I placed 14th out of 21560 students nation-wide.
-Following my triumph, I attended the national selection for the International Earth Science Olympiad in 2023.
+Following my triumph, I attended the national selection for the 2023 International Earth Science Olympiad.

-<iframe width="640" height="352" src='https://youtube/embed/hF0_zxXkMVQ' frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="352" src="https://www.youtube.com/embed/hF0_zxXkMVQ" frameborder="0" allowfullscreen></iframe>